-“An analogy I use in the consumer business is that we’re more like YouTube,” he said.
-“With YouTube, you watch a video someone recorded at a different time.
+“An analogy I use in the consumer business is that we’re more like Netflix,” he said.
+“With Netflix, you can watch a video at any time.
 Now, imagine all those videos were phone interview questions you needed to know to see if the person has the skills pertinent to the job.”

 Obviously, VidCruiter is a lot more secure and has more features than the social media website YouTube, but hearing that comparison helps people realize what exactly pre-recorded video interviewing is and why it would be useful from a hiring perspective.